 Does India have a good railway system?

 Indian trains are best for journeys more than 400km.
 In the last five years, the train’s cleanliness and punctuality is improved drastically.
 Still, you can expect 15 to 30 minutes of delay in departing/arrival.
 There are four main seat categories available, out of which 2S is the cheapest and referred to as the “General compartment”, but crowded.
 1A is the costliest, with a private cabin with 4 or 2 beds.
 Train kitchen food is trustable.
 But don’t consume fried snacks that are random outside sellers’ food at train stations.

 As an Indian living here by birth, I use it most of the time.
 And I am alive.
 So it is safe.
 There are government & private bus companies with various options.
 The cheapest ones are NON AC government buses suitable for less than 4hrs journey.
 AC Seater and sleeper are suitable for overnight journeys beyond 5hrs.
 Some reliable private bus companies are-Sugama, KPN, VRL, SRS, and Hans Travels.
 Or collectively, you can check on RedBus.com.

 A lonely home in Tamil Nadu.
 But there was bus connectivity to this area

 What are the 5 major airports in India?

-The usual scenes of Parking slot problem- at Akshardham Delhi.
+The usual scenes at Parking slos- Akshardham Delhi.

 Is it safe to ride a motorcycle in India?